What is the sliding window protocol for flow control in Computer Network?

 What is a window in a computer network?
 And sliding means?

-To overcome the issue discussed above, the sender and received has the concept of a window.
+To overcome the issue discussed above, the sender and receiver have the concept of a window.
 A window is a space that holds or can hold multiple bytes.
 For example, if there is a window of 1024 bytes and the size of the individual frame is 128 bytes.
 There could be a maximum of 8 messages at any time in the window.

 OSI model and sliding window :

 The OSI model provides guidelines for communication.
 It has seven layers each layer communicates peer to peer.
 So at which layer implements the sliding window protocol?
 The answer is simple, layers/protocols that are responsible for reliable communication.
 As per the OSI model, the data link layer is responsible for reliable communication with the next hope.
 The transport layer depends if an implementation is using a reliable transport layer protocol such as TCP or if using UDP (unreliable).
 The TCP uses flow control for reliable communication with its peer.

 Why do we have flow control at two layers?
 Yes, it looks redundant, but having flow control at two layers is an optimization.
 The transport layer works on the message level while the data link works at the frame level.
 A message is broken into several frames.
 So if a frame is corrupted, then there will be full message retransmission at the transport layer, if there is no flow control at the data link layer.

 In this tutorial, we will mainly mention layer two for sliding window discussion.